groupdocs-total/GroupDocs.Total-Products/english/total/net/add-jpeg-image-watermark-to-vdx-viewer.md

     content_left: |
         [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate JPEG image watermark into Microsoft Visio Drawing XML documents (VDX) using a few lines of C# .NET code.

-        *   Instantiate watermarker with input VDX file
+        *   Instantiate Watermarker with input VDX file
         *   Use JPEG watermark image path as constructor parameter of ImageWatermark class
         *   Set the watermark size and alignment
         *   Add watermark to the watermarker and generate output document